 Seeing the ancient temples of Angkor was the highlight of my trip to Cambodia last summer.
 People from half the world away go to this place to marvel at the accomplishments of early human civilization and I was very excited to also have the chance to see it myself.
 Angkor was a bustling metropolis built by the Khmer Empire in the 9th to the 15th centuries, it is known as the biggest pre-industrial city in history.
 Its immensity is comparable to settlements and grand structures built by other civilizations of the ancient world.
 Although most of the structures are now left in ruins, what remains is still very captivating and leaves any visitor a good grasp of Khmer history and culture.

-The major parts of Angkor Archeological Park is within a few kilometers from Downtown Siem Reap.
+The major parts of Angkor Archeological Park are within a few kilometers from Downtown Siem Reap.
 I stayed in Siem Reap for almost a week, hired to cover a corporate event.
 I was able to visit Angkor several times during my visit, mostly to take photos of other people enjoying a tour of the temples.
 I did manage to sneak in some photos for my blog of course.
 Before leaving Siem Reap, I made it a point to tour the temples myself even if it was only for half a day.
 Totally not advisable since Angkor is huge and it takes at least 3 days to fully appreciate all the details at a more leisurely pace but I had to do it given my limited time … the blisters on my feet were so worth it.
 I hired a motodop (single motorcycle) for US$8 to do the little circuit tour, which goes around the major temples.
 The admission fee for one day costs US$20 ($40 for 3 days and $60 for 1 week).

 Charles de Gaule Road